 An ideal parent-teacher conference is a conversation between you and your student’s parent about the child’s progress at school.
 Conferences supplement the casual, daily conversations that you have with families by providing more comprehensive information about children’s progress and allowing time for deep conversation.
 The Teacher Guide to Parent Teacher Conferences prepares you for the important time you have with famlies.

 Federal Requirements for Schools Participating in the National School Lunch Program and/or School Breakfast Program

-Veiw the New York State Education Department memorandum about half-day pre-k and kindergarten scheduled meal service.
+View the New York State Education Department memorandum about half-day pre-K and Kindergarten scheduled meal service.